Visit by Pope John Paul II to Ireland: 29 September (Saturday)

-Afterwards, he travelled to Killineer, near Drogheda, where he led a Liturgy of the Word for 300,000 people, many from Northern Ireland.
-There the Pope appealed to the men of violence: "on my knees, I beg you to turn away from the path of violence and return to the ways of peace".
+Afterward, he travelled to Killineer, near Drogheda, where he led a Liturgy of the Word for 300,000 people, many from Northern Ireland.
+There, the Pope appealed to the men of violence: "On my knees, I beg you to turn away from the path of violence and return to the ways of peace".

 The Pope had hoped to visit Armagh, but the security situation in Northern Ireland rendered it impossible.
 Drogheda was selected as an alternative venue as it is situated in the Catholic Archdiocese of Armagh.

-Returning to Dublin that evening, the Pope was greeted by 750,000 people as he travelled in an open top popemobile through the city centre and visited Áras an Uachtaráin, the residence of the Irish President.
+Returning to Dublin that evening, the Pope was greeted by 750,000 people as he travelled in an open-top popemobile through the city centre and visited Áras an Uachtaráin, the residence of the Irish President.
 His final engagement was a meeting with journalists at the Dominican Convent in Cabra.
 The journalists from the international media broke into a spontaneous rendition of 'For he's a jolly good fellow' when the Pope arrived.
 Pope John Paul spent the night at the nearby Apostolic Nunciature on the Navan Road in Cabra.